jiayouanan/mccache/README.md

 alg_name: oMCP

+These scripts output the #dbread result, which largely reflects the throughput result.
+To evaluate the throughput, we must configure some details regarding Hbase and Redis(Memcached) first.
+See more below.

 ## System configurations

 All the system-ralated parameters are set in `config/backend.ini`.
 You do no need to change them in general.